 Practicing mindfulness can be a way to help you recognize these harmful thoughts and process them without spiraling.
 For those who may be unaware, mindfulness is the practice of focusing on your thoughts, feelings, or sensations without judgment and allowing yourself to process them.
 Several studies have shown that this simple practice can help you recognize stress and may even help reduce cortisol levels in the body.

-- A study done by the Psychiatric Clinics of North America, revealed that mindfulness practices such as mindfulness-based stress reduction and mindfulness-based cognitive therapy can help you recognize when you are stressed out which can effectively help reduce anxiety and depression in many (15).
+- A review published in the journal the Psychiatric Clinics of North America, revealed that mindfulness practices such as mindfulness-based stress reduction and mindfulness-based cognitive therapy can help you recognize when you are stressed out which can effectively help reduce anxiety and depression in many (15).

-- Another study by the Psychoneuroendocrinology journal also stated that when you are self-aware, especially of your mental state and health you are not only able to recognize stress but you can observe these thoughts and formulate conscious and deliberate reactions without becoming a victim to them (1).
+- Another study in the Psychoneuroendocrinology journal also found that when you are self-aware, especially of your mental state and health you are not only able to recognize stress but you can observe these thoughts and formulate conscious and deliberate reactions without becoming a victim to them (1).

 - In a study published in 2014, researchers linked lowering of cortisol in the body as a response to a mindfulness program aimed to help reduce stress in women (11).
 These findings have been supported by more findings in several recent studies (6, 14, 22).